On-Premise vs. Cloud

 Although both on-premise vs. cloud solutions have their benefits, the cloud is quickly becoming the leading platform within the industry, proving to be worth its hype.
 It’s imperative to understand the organizational needs of your enterprise and equip your staff with the technology resources to withstand its desires.
 In an environment molded by customers’ needs and evolving business landscapes, organizations must maintain a software infrastructure that is agile and expeditiously responsive in order to retain their market share.

 With customers now facing incalculable technological challenges stemming from aging hardware and in-house data center infrastructure, outsourced services, to outdated security models, housing your PeopleSoft environment on the cloud has become the next logical step.
 It is not surprising that the number of organizations deploying their IT solutions to the cloud platform has become more pervasive over the last decade.

 The cloud entices customers with the promise of flexibility, improved agility and scalability, cost and time savings, and the latest technology.
 IT executives agree that their legacy systems may not be adequate to allow them to stay ahead of the game, therefore leveraging cloud functionality would afford them a pivotal advantage in managing their PeopleSoft environments.

 Oracle’s Cloud Infrastructure (OCI) offers a robust, unified framework that utilizes ‘best-in-class’ cloud strategies to harmoniously migrate your PeopleSoft infrastructure and applications to the cloud platform.
-If you are looking to make the switch, Sentinel Software can assist by providing the hosting and support for easy migration to the cloud.
+If you are looking to make the switch, Sentinel can assist by providing the hosting and support for easy migration to the cloud.

 Have more questions?
 Contact us to receive more information about on-premise vs. cloud solutions and see what’s right for you!